 College Decision Day Brings Relief, Excitement And Big Worries About Money

 Across the country, schools celebrate the achievement in different ways.
-Some hold assemblies where students get up and announce their decision.
+Some hold assemblies where students get up and announce their decisions.
 In other places, students wear their college gear — a T-shirt or ball cap or sweatshirt.

 That's what I hear in an adviser's office at McKinley Tech High School in Washington, D.C.
 The room is abuzz with activity.
 Students are filling out scholarship prompts, trying to access their financial award letters to inform last minute decisions and announcing their final college choice to anyone who asks.